IBM-Bluemix-Docs/containers/cs_tutorials.md

     To specify a specific {{site.data.keyword.Bluemix_notm}} region, include the API endpoint.
 If you have private Docker images that are stored in the container registry of a specific {{site.data.keyword.Bluemix_notm}} region, or {{site.data.keyword.Bluemix_notm}} services instances that you already created, log in to this region to access your images and {{site.data.keyword.Bluemix_notm}} services.

-    The {{site.data.keyword.Bluemix_notm}} region that you log in to also determines the region where you can create your Kubernetes clusters, including the available datacenters.
+    The {{site.data.keyword.Bluemix_notm}} region that you log in to also determines the region where you can create Kubernetes clusters, including the available datacenters.
 If you do not specify a region, you are automatically logged in to the region that is closest to you.

        -  US South